 The MINUTES page on this site provides a summary of discussion at monthly Round Hill Society Committee meetings, to which our ward Councillor or residents with particular concerns are often invited.

 Our GARDENS & WILDLIFE section is largely made up of articles by different Round Hill residents

 Our HISTORY section contains articles by different contributors

 The PLANNING section spreads all too easily, since campaigns (mainly of interest to those immediately affected) can go on for years.
 The dilemma is whether to archive articles on planning or leave them visible e.g. for residents who may be new to the area or want to know the planning history of a large site such as Richmond House or Hollingdean Depot.
 The Round Hill Society's constitution allows for a planning component: "To promote high standards of planning and architecture in or affecting the area of benefit."

 While editing this site,

 Planning articles can be accessed via the SITE DIRECTORY under the section headed PLANNING, so there is no real need for individual planning campaigns to make the site look cluttered.
 Numerous articles on the same planning theme can also be made more intelligible through a chronological index.
 The index forms a pleasing narrative.

-The MAIN PLANNING PAGE need not be cluttered.
-I am trying to use more pictures to improve recognition of the content.
+The MAIN PLANNING PAGE is organised under 5 clear headings.
 I have added a page on THE PLANNING PROCESS which is intended to provide helpful links and tips to residents involved with planning applications and/or appeals.

 Even a subject like planning can be made fun.
 Try this 10 question multiple choice quiz.
 Well, it's not really fun, but it is one of those subjects which becomes important to know about when it affects your neighbourhood!